mattthughes/souls-like-gallery-app/README.md

 #### Posts

 This feature will be the primary feature of the application allowing users full creative control to create read update and delete there own posts, users are able to create a post attach either a video or image depending on what suits there needs.
 Users will be able to edit there own posts and delete posts while also being able to read other user posts they find useful.
+The navigation bar component was reused to have the same navigation bar on all pages.
+The post detail component was reused on the specific posts id which will be dynamically changed depending on which post is selected, this will save time in development meaning each dataset matches from the post create and edit form.
+I also reused the comments component here which would be using the comment create and edit form which would update in real time without refreshing the page providing a better user experience for the user.
+The comments would be linked to the specific post upon deletion informing the user that there comment had been deleted.

 ##### Mobile Post Detail view